BONUS: An Excerpt from Chapter Ten

 Lexis asked, “Do I have a conscience?”

 “Well,” Jon hesitated.
 “In a way, you do.
 Although it’s not related to any emotional senses or responses like our conscience is.
-I incorporated several rules into your BASIC programming that clearly defines what is right and what is wrong.
-For example, it is against your programming to ever deliberately cause any physical harm to any human being.”
+I incorporated several rules into your BASIC programming that clearly defines what is right and wrong.
+For example, it is against your programming to deliberately cause physical harm to any human being.”

 “I see,” Lexis responded.
 “But what would happen if I did?”